palewire/django-calaccess-technical-documentation/docs/apps/calaccess_downloads_site/fab-task-index.rst

 Fab tasks index
 ===============

+We deploy and manage the `downloads website <apps/calaccess_downloads_site.html>`_ infrastructure using defined via `Fabric <http://www.fabfile.org/>`_.
+This makes processes like deploying the entire downloads website as simple as invoking a few commands from the command-line.

-Below is the complete list of Fabric tasks available for administering the `downloads website <apps/calaccess_downloads_site.html>`_.
+Below is the complete list of available Fabric tasks.

 ..
 Note::